Dai dai shogi

 Dai dai shōgi (大大将棋 'huge chess') is a large board variant of shogi (Japanese chess).
 The game dates back to the 15th century and is based on the earlier dai shogi.
 Apart from its size, the major difference is in the range of the pieces and the "promotion by capture" rule.
 It is the smallest board variant to use this rule.

 Because of the terse and often incomplete wording of the historical sources for the large shogi variants, except for chu shogi and to a lesser extent dai shogi (which were at some points of time the most prestigious forms of shogi being played), the historical rules of dai dai shogi are not clear.
 Different sources often differ significantly in the moves attributed to the pieces, and the degree of contradiction (summarised below with the listing of most known alternative moves) is such that it is likely impossible to reconstruct the "true historical rules" with any degree of certainty, if there ever was such a thing.
 It is not clear if the game was ever played much historically, as the few sets that were made seem to have been intended only for display.

 Rules of the game

 Objective

 The objective is to capture the opponent's king.
 Unlike standard shogi, pieces may not be dropped back into play after being captured.

 Game equipment

-Two players, Black and White (or sente and gōte), play on a board composed of squares in a grid of 17 ranks (rows) by 17 files (columns) with a total of 289 squares.
+Two players, Black and White (or sente and gote), play on a board composed of squares in a grid of 17 ranks (rows) by 17 files (columns) with a total of 289 squares.
 The squares are undifferentiated by marking or color.

 Each player has a set of 96 wedge-shaped pieces of 64 different types.
 In all, the players must remember 68 different moves.
 The pieces are of slightly different sizes, from largest to smallest (or roughly most to least powerful) they are: